 As someone who has programmed C++ professionally for a majority of my career, and who has taught (company-internal) classes in advanced C++, this is nonsense to me.
 I do know how to navigate the many papercuts and foot-guns of C++, and am happy to do so when working on a C++ codebase.
 But experienced as I am, they still slow me down and distract me, taking focus away from the actual problems I’m trying to solve, and resulting in less maintainable code.

-And as for the upside, I see very little – any way in which C++ is more performant or more appropriate than Rust is in terms of platform support, legacy codebases, optimizations that are only available in specific compilers that happen to not support Rust, or other concerns irrelevant to the actual design of the programming language.
+And as for the upside, I see very little that C++ gets in exchange for all of this difficulty.
+The only ways in which C++ is more performant or more appropriate than Rust are in terms of platform support, legacy codebases, optimizations that are only available in specific compilers that happen to not support Rust, or other concerns irrelevant to the actual design of the programming language.

 While I am proud of my C++ skills, I am not too proud to appreciate that better technology can render them partially obsolete.
 I am not too proud to appreciate having features that make it easier.
 In most cases, it’s not a matter of the programming language doing more work for me, but of C++ creating unnecessary extra make-work, often due to decisions that made sense when they were made, but have long since stopped making sense – don’t get me started on header files!